taskins/HackerRank/CycleDetection/README.md

 If the list contains a cycle, your function must return true.
 If the list does not contain a cycle, it must return false.
 The binary integer corresponding to the boolean value returned by your function is printed to stdout by our hidden code checker.

-Sample Input

-The following linked lists are passed as arguments to your function:

-Sample Inputs
-Sample Output

-0
-1
-Explanation

-The first list has no cycle, so we return false and the hidden code checker prints  to stdout.
-The second list has a cycle, so we return true and the hidden code checker prints  to stdout.